QZT ELECTRONIC | VocalSkull Alien 5 Our Pick

 - Zero waste VR-Ready Package

 If you notice, Vue is the only bone conduction glasses that specifically calls itself “Smart” in their official title.
+(Not anymore in 2021, but still, Vue has done so much what today’s so-called smart glasses couldn’t)

 I’m not saying that it is an artificial intelligence assistant.
 But since they have so many sensors and smart features, Vue deserves this name more than other brands who, though have no feature near AI, still have the gall to name themselves AI smart glasses (As a matter of fact, Smart is Vue’s first special feature, bone conduction is the second).